tractor/tractor-website/getting-started.md

     make install-local

 which will install the required R packages within TractoR's own file hierarchy.
-This can also be useful if you want to run multiple versions of TractoR in parallel.
+This can also be useful if you want to run multiple versions of TractoR in parallel, or if you want to keep TractoR's versions of the various R packages separate to others which you may have installed.

 To check that the TractoR packages have been installed properly and TractoR scripts can be run successfully, you can run the set of tests included with TractoR 1.3.0 and later by typing